Matthew-Hurrell/viva-la-nacho/README.md

 #### Delete Recipe Notification

-If a user confirms the deletion of a recipe a notification is displayed to the user at the top of the page on refresh.
+If a user confirms the deletion of a recipe, a notification is displayed to the user at the top of the page on refresh.
 This notification confirms the deletion of the recipe.
 The user can hide this notification by clicking the x icon.
-If the notification isn't manually closed the notification will automatically be removed from view after three seconds.
+If the notification isn't manually closed, the notification is automatically timed out and removed from view after three seconds.

 ![Recipe Deleted Notification](readme/assets/images/recipe-deleted-notification.png)